numist/highlight-css/README.md

 make
 ```

-New styles in Pygments and/or Rouge will be automatically detected by the [makefile](https://github.com/numist/highlight-css/blob/main/makefile).
+New styles built into Pygments and/or Rouge will be automatically detected by the [makefile](https://github.com/numist/highlight-css/blob/main/makefile).